-As a government agency, LMDC has its own website www.renewnyc.com that communicates the day-to-day activities of the rebuilding efforts as they relate LMDC activities.
+As a government agency, LMDC has its own website www.renewnyc.com that communicates the dayto-day activities of the rebuilding efforts as they relate LMDC activities.
 This includes all public documents relating to the Environmental Review Process, Board Meetings, outreach to family members and a general archive of past and present initiatives and public meetings.
-However, unlike LMDC's website, LowerManhattan.info focuses on how redevelopment projects affect Lower Manhattan residents and employees as well as puts forth a comprehensive newsletter and website involving all aspects of living and working in Lower Manhattan, not just LMDC initiatives.
+However, unlike LMDC's website, LowerManhattan.info focused on how redevelopment projects affect Lower Manhattan residents and employees and put forth a comprehensive newsletter and website involving all aspects of living and working in Lower Manhattan, not just LMDC initiatives.